 You don’t even have to be a registered business to accept payments with Razorpay.
-We support unregistered businesses, freelancers, consultants and professionals as well.
+We support unregistered businesses payments, freelancers, consultants and professionals as well.

 With quick onboarding and support for multiple payment modes, freelancers never had it as easy as this to accept payments online.
 Our support for freelancers and unregistered businesses also enables them to create GST-compliant invoices to get paid instantly.

 Processing payments is one of the most integral aspects for online businesses today.
 It is the critical and final step that ensures the success of a product or service.
 Thus, in addition to merchant-level benefits, payment solutions should also be end-customer friendly and provide checkout experiences that are intuitive, efficient and secure.